ainformatico/jsjsjs/source/about/index.markdown

 What is devX
 ------------------
-Is given name to the developer who wrote the wft.
+Is a given name to the developer who wrote the wft.